 Helping an infant or child to learn to eat and drink is based on the careful integration of skills taught by multiple disciplines.
 Therapists with specialized skills in pediatric feeding assessment and management often include speech-language pathologists and occupational therapists, but can also include other professionals.
 Click here for more information about each professional.

 They understand how different parts of the body work, and they help children develop feeding skills to the best of their abilities.
 Each specialist has expertise in one area; many have participated in advanced courses and training programs that provide them with an understanding of how to combine observations and treatment ideas in collaboration with other professionals.
 The vast majority of these providers have master’s degrees, and some hold doctoral degrees and have postgraduate training.

-Finding a specialist in your area by visiting Feeding Matters’ Provider Directory
+Find a specialist in your area by visiting Feeding Matters’ Provider Directory.

 Therapists Working Within the Feeding Skill Domain

 - Collaborate or assist with swallow studies because of their specialized training in assessing a child’s ability to swallow safely and efficiently.

 - Improve skilled movement of the mouth that leads to safe and efficient eating and drinking.

 - Help develop overall movement coordination skills that support feeding development and develop better control of his or her body as a whole.

 - Provide strategies for improving coordination and overall muscle tone with a child’s oral/facial muscles and improving articulation.

 - Focus on fine motor skills to develop coordination of more precise movements between the eyes, shoulders, arms, and hands.